kleelab-bch/MARS-Net/README.md

 <!-- end of the list -->
 Unlike MATLAB code above, learning curves and bubble plots are drawn using Python
-* To draw learning curve, run
+* To draw learning curve
-    * evaluation/draw_learning_curve.py
+    * >python evaluation/draw_learning_curve.py
-* To draw bubble plot, run
+* To draw bubble plot, open the following jupyter notebook and run all cells
     * evaluation/bubble_training_curve.ipynb
 <!-- end of the list -->

-To draw activation maps and replicate SEG-Grad-CAM results, run
+To draw activation maps and replicate SEG-Grad-CAM results
-* SegGradCAM/main.py
+* >python SegGradCAM/main.py

 ### Morphodynamics Profiling
-* For single cell cropping the segmented movie, run
+* For single cell cropping of the segmented movie
+  * Post process the segmented images to binarize them and fill small holes in MATLAB
+    * process_predicted.m
+  * Rotate and crop the image in a way that a single cell is within the cropped window
-    * rotate_crop_img.py
+    * >python img_proc/rotate_crop_img.py
 * Download [Windowing and Protrusion package](https://github.com/DanuserLab/Windowing-Protrusion)
-* Add directory and sub directory of the downloaded package to the MATLAB path
+* In MATLAB, add directory and subdirectory of the downloaded package to the MATLAB path
-* Type movieSelectorGUI in the command window in MATLAB
+* Type movieSelectorGUI in the MATLAB command window
 * Create new movie and perform windowing on the segmented movie from the previous step.
 * For details, refer to [Windowing and Protrusion package](https://github.com/DanuserLab/Windowing-Protrusion) Github page.